-Role of the CPSA Council Strategic Direction and Governance: Deciding on strategic dir and ensuring adherence to key performance indicators.
-In addition influencing policy through government collaboration. "[] I think most importantly, they [Council] have to set the stratedirection for the organization" Accountability: Holding the Registrar accountable.
-Fiduciary Duty: Protecting the organization and serving the purinterest over personal agendas.
-Public Representation: Balancing expertise and public represe with a mix of physicians and public members. ion. and ensuring adherence to key performance indicators.
-In additional influencing policy through government collaboration. "[] I think most importantly, they [Council] have to set the strated direction for the organization" • Accountability: Holding the Registrar accountable. • Fiduciary Duty: Protecting the organization and serving the purinterest over personal agendas. • Public Representation: Balancing expertise and public represe with a mix of physicians and public members.
-"Their additional responsibility is to represent CPSA to the large of Alberta []" on, tegic blic ntation Government and Public Feedback: Some stakeholders express the absence of negative feedback from the public and government good sign.
-Fewer complaints can be a sign of better performance also a sign underreporting.
-There was agreement however that a combination of fewer complaints, respect from the public, high le patient safety, patient satisfaction, and public awareness of CPSA' are important measures of success when used together.
-Recognition and Influence: Having influence on health policy collaborating with regulatory authorities are indicators of success being invited to discussion and international recognition is considered success factor.
-Patient and Public Outcomes: Timely adjudication of complaint ongoing competence, as well as Albertans' access to medical care important factors.
-Organizational Performance: Maintaining and increasing the rof physicians in the province, handling complaints effectively, and meeting key performance indicators.
-An example would be the implementation of an online complaint portal that increased acce and doubled the number of complaints handled without burdening department. nt is a but evels of s role and Also, dered a ere number Changes and Major Trends External Pressures and Visibility: The environment has become visible and reactive due to external pressures, such as political influence and public opinion.
+Category Focus Area Executive Leadership Team forming partnerships, and addressing anti-racism and discrimination.
+Role of the CPSA Council Strategic Direction and Governance: Deciding on strategic direction and ensuring adherence to key performance indicators.
+In addition, influencing policy through government collaboration. "[] I think most importantly, they [Council] have to set the strategic direction for the organization" Accountability: Holding the Registrar accountable.
+Fiduciary Duty: Protecting the organization and serving the public interest over personal agendas.
+Public Representation: Balancing expertise and public representation with a mix of physicians and public members.
+"Their additional responsibility is to represent CPSA to the larger public of Alberta []" Success Indicators Government and Public Feedback: Some stakeholders expressed that the absence of negative feedback from the public and government is a good sign.
+Fewer complaints can be a sign of better performance but also a sign underreporting.
+There was agreement however that a combination of fewer complaints, respect from the public, high levels of patient safety, patient satisfaction, and public awareness of CPSA's role are important measures of success when used together.
+Recognition and Influence: Having influence on health policy and collaborating with regulatory authorities are indicators of success.
+Also, being invited to discussion and international recognition is considered a success factor.
+Patient and Public Outcomes: Timely adjudication of complaints and ongoing competence, as well as Albertans' access to medical care are important factors.
+Organizational Performance: Maintaining and increasing the number of physicians in the province, handling complaints effectively, and meeting key performance indicators.
+An example would be the implementation of an online complaint portal that increased accessibility and doubled the number of complaints handled without burdening the department.
+Changes and Major Trends External Pressures and Visibility: The environment has become more visible and reactive due to external pressures, such as political influences and public opinion.
 There has also been an increased antagonism between organized medicine and government.
-CPSA also experies increased government interference which affects Council member required competencies.
-Impact of COVID-19: COVID-19 has changed the operations and the competencies that are expected of Council members.
-This increases luences n ences rs' as such
+CPSA also experiences increased government interference which affects Council members' required competencies.
+Impact of COVID-19: COVID-19 has changed the operations and as such the competencies that are expected of Council members.
+This includes a